 Many mediations are conducted using professional independent mediators.
 Most areas of the country now have access to such mediators.
-JAMS has offices in many cities, and most cities have firms (such as ADR Associates in New York City and

-Washington) and individuals who specialize in mediating employment disputes; the American Arbitration Association and the CPR Institute for Dispute Resolution also provide mediators.
+JAMS has offices in many cities, and most cities have firms and individuals who specialize in mediating employment disputes; the American Arbitration Association and the CPR Institute for Dispute Resolution also provide mediators.
 Many professional mediators travel readily to the location of the parties.
 Generally, professional mediators are the best.
 But, of course, they are the most expensive mediation providers; in New York City, such mediators typically charge \$200 to \$500 per hour.
 If the dispute involves substantial claims, such private mediation is generally the best approach.